cheung31/streamhub-gallery/README.md

 ## Getting Started

-The quickest way to use streamhub-timeline is to use the built version hosted on Livefyre's CDN.
+The quickest way to use streamhub-gallery is to use the built version hosted on Livefyre's CDN.

 ### Dependencies